papajake217/MIPS-Assembly-Programs/README.md

 # MIPS-Assembly-Programs

 Various MIPS assembly programs I wrote.
+The files contain functions that perform different tasks and are expected to be called in a separate file (sometimes in specific formats as well)

 ## Block Cipher